Natural Sun Protection: 3 Vitamins to Boost Your Skin’s SPF

 …contain omega 3 fatty acids.
 These block the release of UV-induced enzymes.

-So you see, if you regularly add these vitamins and foods to your diet, your body is better able to trap the free radicals formed by the sun and render them inactive.
+So you see, if you regularly add these vitamins and foods to your diet (preferably before summer starts), your body is better able to trap the free radicals formed by the sun.
 This is a good way to fight sun damage to your skin.
-Plus, antioxidants can support your skin’s regeneration process and prevent premature aging.
+Plus, antioxidants can support or even accelerate your skin’s regeneration process.

-As stated above, you should only consider these natural skin protection methods supplementary support and never forget to use high quality sunscreen and sun protection (clothing, hat…).
+As stated above, you should only consider these natural skin protection methods supplementary support and never forget to use high quality sunscreen, sun protective clothing, and cover your head.